f4exb/sdrangel/plugins/channelrx/demodnavtex/readme.md

 * Date - Date the message was received.
 * Time - Time the message was received.
-* SID - Station identifer of the transmitting station.
+* SID - Station identifier of the transmitting station.
 * Station - SID decoded according to the currently selected navarea (4).
 * TID - Message type identifier.
 * MID - Message identifier.